mopore/jni-dot-files/vim/README.md

 * Sets leader p to paste from system clipboard

 ### Plugin 'Undotree'
 Make sure to create mkdir -p ~/.vim/undodir
-	Call it by <Space> plus 'u' (custom binding)
+Call it by Space plus 'u' (custom binding)

 ### Plugin 'fzf'
-	Call it by <Ctrl> plus 'f' inside a file (custom binding) Call <Space> plus 'f" to find a file (custom binding)
+Call it by Ctrl plus 'f' inside a file (custom binding) Call Space plus 'f" to find a file (custom binding)

 ### Plugin 'lightline'
 It's just a the nicer status bar at the bottom

 ### Plugin 'Gruvbox'
 Custom vim theme

 ### Plugin 'Nerdcommenter'
 A language sensitive commenting helper
-	Use <Space> plus c plus <Space> to toggle commenting.
+Use Space plus c plus Space to toggle commenting.

 ### Plugin 'Autocomplete Popup'
-	This plugin will automatically pop up autocompletion Use <Ctrl> plus 'p' for autocomplete (word spelling) When the menu is shown...
+This plugin will automatically pop up autocompletion Use Ctrl + 'p' for autocomplete (word spelling)
+When the menu is shown...
 right arrow or Tabulator will select the item. left arrow will make the autocompletion menu disappear arrows up and down will navigate over the items.